 Reminder: Once you receive a Financial Guarantee Letter from SACM, you must submit the Financial Guarantee Letter to the Business office and the Registrar in the Intensive English Program immediately.
-Email: makyuz@na.edu or deliver to Room 201 (2nd Floor) and dellis@na.edu or deliver to Room 319 (3rd Floor) in the Student Center Building.
+Email: makyuz@na.edu or deliver to Room 737 (7th Floor) and dellis@na.edu or deliver to Room 705 (7th Floor).